sammich/PegaStudioPro/README.md

 - **Can I get a simplified version for use in Prod?**

   Considering it.
-If the consensus is that the component definitely is too hot for Prod.
+If the consensus is that the component is definitely is too hot for Prod.